-Who is the Certificate in English Language for?
+The Certificate in English Language is for:

-- students who are learning English as a second language
+- Students who are learning English as a second language

-- new migrants who need to improve their English
+- New migrants who need to improve their English

-- people who want to improve their listening, speaking, reading and writing so that they can study the Certificate in English for Academic Study (AK3309) and/or other university courses
+- People who want to improve their listening, speaking, reading and writing so that they can study the Certificate in English for Academic Study (AK3309) and/or other university courses

 Students can enter and exit the programme at any level (Intermediate, Introduction to Academic English, and Academic English 1, 2 and 3).
 Your language level will be assessed so that we can place you in the appropriate class.